w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 ### Cannot sign a transaction?

-Sometimes it might happen that we cannot sign a transaction.
-Here are described some of the causes and possible solutions.
+Sometimes a transaction can't be signed.
+The sections below describe some of the causes and possible solutions.

 #### **The camera doesn't start**